 Medicare Supplement Insurance (Medigap) is private insurance that can help cover some of the out-of-pocket costs that Original Medicare (Part A and Part B) does not, such as copayments, coinsurance and deductibles.
-Comparing Medicare Supplement Insurance plans can help you find the best policy for your health care needs.
+Comparing Medicare Supplement Insurance plans can help you find the right policy for your health care needs.

 Medigap Plans Help Cover Health Care Costs